Gas Masks are designed to keep you safe from airborne chemicals (chemical attacks) or tear gas in the case of civil unrest.

 Some of the most popular gas masks are the Israeli Civilian Gas Mask w/ Nato Filter.
 The assumption is that the Israelis are tough people who live in a region where every county around them wants to destroy them.
 They have gotten really good at staying alive.

-Now that you know the vital functions performed by a prepper gas mask, I encourage you to learn more about its types so you can pick one that suits your requirements.
+Now that you know the vital functions performed by a prepper gas mask, I’ll discuss a bit about the two main types so you can pick one that suits your needs.
 Here are the most commonly used types of SHTF and prepper gas masks:

 Air Purifying Respirator – This is a great choice in case you are looking for an inexpensive gas mask that you can quickly and easily put on.
 This is designed in a way that it covers your mouth and nose.

-Full Face Gas Mask – It would be much better if you go for this type of prepper gas mask, especially if you are after receiving full protection.
+Full Face Gas Mask – It would be much better if you go for this type of prepper gas mask, especially if need full protection.
 What is great about this gas mask is that it also protects your eyes.

-It is equipped with a huge filter, which you can see being attached beneath the mouth area.
+It is equipped with a huge filter, which you can see attached beneath the mouth area.
 It covers your whole face.
-Also, note that even if this type of gas mask covers your eyes, you can still see what is around you through it is plastic or glass plates.

 PD-100 Organic Vapor Full Face Respirator